therapy omaha, counseling omaha, couples counseling omaha, teen therapist omaha, therapist omaha, couples therapy omaha

 Clinic Director

-Debi is a seasoned social worker with over 20 years of experience in the mental health and human services field.
-She has an extensive background working in homeless and community support services, homecare and hospice, and inpatient psychiatric settings.
-Since 2015, she has been serving as an outpatient therapist, providing compassionate and evidence-based care to adults.
+Debi is a seasoned social worker with over 20 years of experience in mental health and human services.
+Her background includes work in homeless and community support services, home care and hospice, and inpatient psychiatric care.
+Since 2015, she has served as an outpatient therapist, providing compassionate, evidence-based support to individuals from diverse backgrounds.

-Debi is passionate about reducing the stigma surrounding mental health, empowering her clients to reach their goals, and mentoring the next generation of therapists.
+Debi is passionate about breaking down the stigma surrounding mental health, empowering clients to achieve their goals, and mentoring the next generation of therapists with dedication and compassion.

 Therapist

-Alexis specializes in working with individuals ages 15 to 50, supporting those navigating depression, anxiety, trauma, relationship and peer challenges, and major life transitions.
-She is particularly passionate about working with teens and young adults, helping them explore their identities, build resilience, and uncover their inner strengths.
+She works with individuals ages 15 to 50, supporting those navigating a wide range of challenges, including depression, anxiety, trauma, relationship and peer difficulties, as well as major life transitions.
+With a special passion for working with teens and young adults, she provides a compassionate and nonjudgmental space where clients can safely explore their identities, develop healthy coping strategies, and build resilience.

 Bob Davis, PLMHP